TalnUPF/praat_web/README.md

   - wavesurfer.js
   - Sortable

-The project is a maven project and to generate the Ware file do
+The project is a maven project and to generate the War file do

 >mvn package

 ### Folder Structure

 PraatWeb folder includes two subdirectories:
-* src/edu/upf/dtic: contains all Java files divided in servlets and classes folders
+* src/main/java/edu/upf/taln/praat_web: contains all Java files divided in controllers, classes and utils folders
 * WebContent: contains all JSP, style sheets and JavaScript files, plus several folders:
     - images: pictures used in the web
     - META-INF: the MANIFEST.MF file
     - tmp: empty folder used to temporary save the content generated via web by the users
     - WEB-INF: web.xml file
-    - demos: a folder with one file for each different demo
+    - demos: a folder with one folder per demo, containing a configuration file each
-    - demoData: Contains folders to store, sound, TextGrid files and Praat Scripts to be used in the different demos.
+    - demoData: Contains folders to store, sound, TextGrid files and Praat Scripts to be used in the different demos

 # Installation